paduh/bloggingapp/README.md

 ###  Model - plain Swift classes / structs
 Models objects used by your application such as Post, Comment etc

-### Router
+### Navigator
-Router - contains actual implementation of the protocols defined in the Application Logic layer
+- Navigator - contains actual implementation of the protocols defined in the Application Logic layer

- - We can implement for instance a LocalPersistenceGateway protocol using CoreData or Realm
- - We can implement for instance an ApiGateway protocol using URLSession or Alamofire
- - We can implement for instance a UserSettings protocol using UserDefaults
- - It should be covered by Unit Tests
+# Unit Test - Please note that due to limited time, I could not write unit test